lelba/order-management-app/README.md

 ORDER MANAGEMENT APPLICATION

 REST Api
-When using the REST Api, the user must be authenticated: localhost:8080/api/authenticate
+When using the REST Api, the user must be authenticated: localhost:8080/api/authenticate with username and password to get token.
+When the user gets the token, it can be used by the following endpoints in the following way:

 If the user has ADMIN roles, the user can access the following endpoints:
 1. localhost:8080/api/users  - get All Active User